ChandanaKolapalli/Fugro_Assesment/Fugro_Assesment_Frontend/README.md

 - The main window displays all sample data.
 - Click "Add Sample" to insert new records.
 - Select a sample and use "Delete" button.
+- Select a sample and use "Edit" button.
+- Click on "Get Avg Water Content" button to check the Average water content of all samples.
+- Click on "Get Threshold Samples" button to get the samples surpassing threshold values